igorolhovskiy/volts/README.md

 ##### Chromaprint media check

 Actually, calculate "likeness" or similarity of an audio to provided fingerprint using [`fpcalc`](https://acoustid.org/chromaprint) utility.
 More info about fingerprinting can be found [here](https://oxygene.sk/2011/01/how-does-chromaprint-work/).</br>
+*Note: make sure that files have at least 3-4 seconds of audio for this tool.
+10-15 seconds is recommended*

 **Make a call to echo number and analyze the outcome**
 ```xml